 Advising and mentoring is an important part of the Feinberg experience.
 You will have multiple faculty mentors throughout your 4 years.
 Through our college structure, during the M1 year, each student is assigned to a "college," which is headed by a faculty mentor.
 Under the leadership of this mentor, approximately 20 students develop trust and help one another learn and adapt to the culture of medicine.
 Through participation in the Area of Scholarly Concentration, you will be assigned a faculty advisor who will help guide you during your 4 years, along with self-identifying an AOSC faculty research mentor.
 Through participation in the ECMH program, you will be assigned a faculty mentor who will help guide your clinical skills development throughout your four years.

 The majority of Feinberg faculty have an open-door policy toward advising.
 Most medical students identify several faculty who serve as informal mentors during their years at Feinberg.

 During the third year, students pick a clinical faculty member who serves as a personal career adviser, providing guidance through the selection of a specialty and residency program application.
 Each medical specialty department has assigned a faculty member to serve as a career advising coordinator.
 Specialty coordinators assign advisers from their departments to those students seeking career advice and guidance in that particular field.
 Students are encouraged to contact the specialty area career advising coordinator directly to request an adviser.
 See the list of specialty areas and advisers at Feinberg.

-Finally, the Associate Dean for Student Affairs, the Assistant Director of Student Affairs and the Director of Academic Success oversee the academic and career advising activities for Feinberg medical students.
+Finally, the Associate Dean for Student Affairs and the Assistant Director of Student Affairs oversee the academic and career advising activities for Feinberg medical students.